 The James' Ossuary is a case in point - there seems to be no record of its existence before its present owner.

 What appears to be a genuine article in this category is the ivory head of a scepter, carved to resemble a pomegranate, which was found in 1979 when Andre' Lemaire visited an antique shop in Jerusalem.
 The pomegranate also has an inscription in palaeo-hebrew scratched on it, identifying it as being for use in "the House of the Lord".
 No one knows where the pomegranate was found, or how the antiquities dealer acquired it.
 Lemaire was not able to buy the pomegranate, but he did manage to take photos of it.
 By the time the significance of the inscription was realized, the antiquities dealer had disappeared, and could not be located.
 In 1987, a tour guide named Meir Urbach offered the Israel Museum the pomegranate for $600,000.
 Meir Urbach claimed to know who actually owned the pomegranate.
-Amid all the intrigue and haggling, the Museum tried to raise the $600,000, but were not able to do so.
+Amid all the intrigue and haggling, the Museum tried to raise the $600,000, but was not able to do so.
 In the meantime, the piece was smuggled to Paris and was exhibited at the Grand Palais.
 In 1988 an agent informed the Israel Museum that it would receive a gift of $675,000 to purchase the Pomegranate.
 Anonymous gifts such as this are not unheard of, but Museum officials usually know the donor.
 However, this was not the case here.
 No one knows who gave the Museum the money.
 According to sources, the original antiquities dealer sold the pomegranate for $3,000.
-In spite of its clouded history, the sceptre head has generally been accepted as a genuine relic from the Temple of Solomon.
+In spite of its clouded history, the scepter head has generally been accepted as a genuine relic from the Temple of Solomon.

 Read about it :